 Obviously, if you ask this question about health club emergency procedures, you should have a CPR / AED certification so you can look good to the gym manager.

 If the manager says “That's a good question!
 I don't know what the emergency procedures are,” then this may not be a place you want to work at.
-I’m not kidding.
+I'm not kidding.

 Most health clubs in America -and their staff – are woefully unprepared for a medical emergency.